Advanced Restorative Continuum: “The Ultimate Super-Dentist Boot Camp”

 Module I: The Diagnostic Diamond

 During the first module, you will be introduced to the “Diagnostic Diamond,” a formulized system to integrate patient data in a clear and organized manner leading to a risk-based, sequential treatment plan.
-The hands-on portion will take dentists through the steps to take accurate aesthetically derived facebow records, the indications for and delivery of deprogrammers, centric relations records, equilibration and occlusal guards.
+In the hands-on portion, dentists will learn the necessary steps to take accurate, aesthetically derived facebow records, the indications for and delivery of deprogrammers, centric relations records, equilibration and occlusal guards.
 You will be able to better understand the comprehensive diagnostic process and formulate predictable and affordable treatment plans for your patients with options, and the risks and benefits of each.

 You Will Learn